Mullein

 Internationally, similar patterns emerge.
 Victoria, Australia considers mullein a noxious weed 5.
 New Zealand and parts of Canada maintain comparable environmental restrictions.
 The European Union permits personal use while monitoring its spread in natural habitats.

-These designations focus on environmental protection rather than limiting personal consumption.
-Regulations typically address large-scale cultivation and seed distribution across state lines.
+These designations focus entirely on environmental protection—not limiting personal consumption.
+Regulations typically address large-scale cultivation and seed distribution across state or national borders.

-The FDA doesn’t regulate mullein as a supplement or smoking herb.
-This creates quality variation between suppliers.
-Research your sources carefully when selecting products for your home use.
+The FDA doesn’t regulate mullein as a dietary supplement or smoking herb.
+This means no standardized quality controls exist between products.
+Choose reputable suppliers and research your sources carefully for the best experience.

 References